kevinesg/gen1-starters-pokedex/README.md

 ![image](https://user-images.githubusercontent.com/60960803/126131538-558165e5-60c0-4251-a515-57169da1465d.png)

 As we can see, it takes around half a second to identify and locate the Pokemon.
 But this is partly due to my 4-year-old phone.
 If you use a faster phone, it can take as fast as 0.1 sec.
+I tried both models and SSD MobileNet v2 FPNLite 320x320 is faster (as expected, because it has lower resolution) so I chose that one.

 #